 Zero-waste shops allow customers to bring in their own reusable containers and fill them up themselves, saving on the need for single use packaging that is either thrown away, or has to be recycled (costing energy and resources that could be used for something more important than convenience).
 It’s a concept that has already been trialled with much success in cities like London and Bristol, and there’s already one in Wales – Crickhowell’s Natural Weigh.

-2. Where will Cardiff’s first zero waste shop be?
+2. Where is Cardiff’s first zero waste shop, Ripple?

-Details of the location were revealed in late October; it will be based on bustling Albany Road in Roath.
-You can follow all of the shop’s progress and further announcements about the opening (planned for late 2019) on Twitter, over at @ripple_living.
+Details of the location were revealed in late October; it is now open, and based at number 102 on bustling Albany Road in Roath.
+You can follow all of the shop’s further announcements and updates on Twitter, over at @ripple_living.

 3. Who is the founder, Sophie Rae?